vcfvct/aws-exam/azure.md

   * pricing: Hot/Cool/Archive
   * The `Cool Access` is for Short-term backup and disaster recovery.
 Archive Access is for long term backup.
 * Disk Types: HDD, standard/premium SSD, Ultra Disk(up to 64TB, for data intensive)
+* Blob storage *access tiers*. it can be set on a blob during or after upload.
+  * Hot - Optimized for storing data that is accessed frequently.
+  * Cool - Optimized for storing data that is infrequently accessed and stored for at least 30 days.
+Data in the *cool* access tier has slightly *lower availability*, but still has high durability, retrieval latency, and throughput characteristics similar to hot data.
+  * Archive - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements, on the order of hours.
+The archive access tier can only be set at the blob level, not the account level

 * Archive -> Glacier.
 A `Blob` tier so same tool will work.
   * To read or download a blob in archive, you must first rehydrate it to an online tier.
+  * Data in the archive access tier is stored offline.
+The archive tier offers the lowest storage costs but also the highest access costs and latency.
+  * The archive tier supports only LRS, GRS, and RA-GRS redundancy options.
+  * When you rehydrate a blob, you can set the priority for the rehydration operation via the optional x-ms-rehydrate-priority header on a Set Blob Tier.
+Standard priority or High Priority.
 * Azure Storage redundancy
   * Locally-redundant storage, LRS (replicated in same data center)
   * Zone-redundant storage, ZRS (replicated in different Data center within same AZ)
   * Geo-redundant storage (GRS): primary region with LRS
   * Geo-zone-redundant storage (GZRS): primary region with ZRS
   * For *read* access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
+* Blob Storage life-cycle police: transition your data to the appropriate access tiers or expire at the end of the data's lifecycle.
+  * a collection of rules in JSON format, we can use type/prefix in *filter* sections and define *actions* to do things like `tierToCool/enableAutoTierToHotFromCool/tierToArchive/delete` etc with *conditions* like `daysAfterModificationGreaterThan/daysAfterCreationGreaterThan`.
+  * can be updated via cli/ui/REST.
+In portal, it is under Storage Account -> Data Management -> Lifecycle Management.
 * Azure Files -> AWS EFS, storage/sharing with NFS(Network File System) protocol.
   * File Storage use case: Hybrid, Lift and Shift.
 * You can use Power BI to analyze and visualize data stored in `Azure Data Lake` and `Azure SQL Data Warehouse`.